 Our Dementia Care

 The Hallmark Care Homes’ approach to supporting all of our residents – relationship-centred care – is especially important for our residents diagnosed with dementia.
+Our specially trained dementia care team receive ongoing training to make sure they have the communication and observational skills vital for optimum care.

 We know that by building compassionate, trusting relationships and by knowing the individuals’ biography, personality and life journey, we can help people (and their families and friends who share the journey) to live enjoyable, stimulating and fulfilling lives.
+Our recently launched, comprehensive strategy outlines exactly how we deliver this level of care to all residents.
+To find out more you can download a summary of the strategy here.

 Using the ‘About Me’ booklet, we build a lifestyle profile and tailor the environment, the attention and the support to each individual.
 And don’t forget the activities.
 Life is for living, so we ensure every day is as stimulating and enjoyable as possible and nothing makes us – and our residents – happier than the involvement of friends and family.